nodejs/node/doc/api/n-api.md

 It is not necessary to call into JavaScript via `napi_make_callback()` because Node-API runs `call_js_cb` in a context appropriate for callbacks.

+Zero or more queued items may be invoked in each tick of the event loop.
+Applications should not depend on a specific behavior other than progress in invoking callbacks will be made and events will be invoked as time moves forward.

 ### Reference counting of thread-safe functions

 Threads can be added to and removed from a `napi_threadsafe_function` object